Cement HSN Code 6810 and GST Rate 2026: Complete Guide

 ITC Not Allowed

-- When cement is used for personal or residential construction projects.
+- Cement used for personal or residential self-construction.

-- Under composition schemes where ITC is explicitly disallowed.
+- Under composition schemes where ITC is disallowed.

 Conclusion

-Businesses must use the accurate 6810 HSN code GST rate while invoicing to ensure compliance and maximize Input Tax Credit (ITC) benefits.
+Businesses must apply the correct HSN 6810 GST rate while invoicing to ensure compliance and optimize Input Tax Credit (ITC) benefits.

 Also check